amarnaud2/revalidate-for-vercel/readme-wp.txt

 == Screenshots ==
 1. Settings page to configure endpoint and secret
-2. Logs with time, slug, and status
+2. Settings page after a manual triggering using a slug
 3. Help and Integration tab
+4. Logs with time, slug, and status

 == Changelog =